aartipurwaha/blog-application/README.md

 1. isloggedin - It checks whether the user is logged-in or logged-out.
 Its value is true till the user is logged-in, otherwise false.
 2. userId - It stores the id of the user who is logged-in.

-Two users have been created in db.json file :
+Two users have been created in db.json file.
+You can login using these credentials.
-1. username- admin , password- admin
-2. username- aarti , password- aarti123

-You can login using these two credentials.